 - Rheumatoid arthritis (RA).
 There is some early evidence that ginger might be helpful for decreasing joint pain in people with RA.

 - Trouble swallowing.
-Evidence suggests that spraying a product containing ginger and clematix root (Tongyan) to the back of the throat improves severe problems swallowing in stroke victims.
+Evidence suggests that spraying a product containing ginger and clematix root in the mouth improves severe problems swallowing in stroke victims.
 However, it is not beneficial in people with less severe problems swallowing.
 Also, taking a single ginger tablet doesn’t help people with trouble swallowing due to aging.

 - Bacterial infection of the intestine (Cholera).

 - Discontinuing use of drugs called selective serotonin reuptake inhibitors (SSRIs).

 - Loss of appetite.

 - Other conditions.

 Side Effects & SafetyGinger is LIKELY SAFE when taken by mouth appropriately.
 Some people can have mild side effects including heartburn, diarrhea, and general stomach discomfort.
 Some women have reported extra menstrual bleeding while taking ginger.